-Malvern Strolls are held the third Thursday of each month but any day is the perfect day to create your own "sip, shop, stroll" adventure.
-Start at the shops at one end of King Street and walk Burke Park.
-Turn around at the far end of town to return via the sidewalk on the opposite side of the street. browsing garden accessories, gifts and more, say hello to sweet Stop in at Knots and Weaves where magic carpets-Oriental Co-owner Jim Greim showed me an exquisite Baluchi carpet, (so irresistible that there's a new dress in my closet), pottery and paintings awaits you.
+(so irresistible that there's a new dress in my closet), pottery and paintings awaits you.
 Visit other businesses that tickle your fancy-Wolfe's where brass accessories shine and Nota Bene Boutique where jewelry and fashion accessories dazzle.
-Or find services to keep you going-auto body shops, shoe repair and a wellness studio.
+Or find services repair and a wellness studio.
 When it's time for a pick-me-up, head to Julie Anne's Place on Warren Street.
-My stop for a bite to eat there led to a delightful respite with friendly conversation among staff and customers, as well as a simple yet delicious fresh chicken salad inely friendly hospitality of owner Laura and her crew while you relax with coffee in a rocker on the gingerbread front porch.
+My stop for a bite to eat there led to a tion among staff and customers, as well as a simple yet delicious fresh chicken salad inely friendly hospitality of owner Laura and her crew while you relax with coffee in a rocker on the gingerbread front porch.
 Or relax with lunch at the outdoor table with umbrella.
-Either way, take time to stop and smell the flowers gracing charming eatery.
-FROM FAR AWAY TO HOME Cross the threshold of UpHome into southern France.
-There's all you need to set the perfect table-exquisite French linens, wine glasses, cheese knives and china plates depicting lavender fields and Provençal scenery.
+Either way, take time to stop and charming eatery.
+FROM FAR AWAY TO HOME Cross the threshold of UpHome into the perfect table-exquisite French linens, wine glasses, cheese knives and china plates scenery.
 Just add some croissants.
-Luckily, Malvern's newest venture has those ... plus scones, Bavarian pretzels and more.
-Brand new Malvern Buttery brings the best of a captivating European bakery, an American coffee shop, and a community café and gathering space to the heart of town.
+Luckily, Malvern's newest venture has and more.
+Brand new Malvern Buttery pean bakery, an American coffee shop, and a community café and gathering space to the heart of town.
 Owners John and Silenia Rhoads encourage guests to watch bakers shaping bread loaves, to sit in a comfy chair while sipping ethically sourced coffee or to try a warm croissant with homemade jam, cocoa hazelnut spread or butter freshly churned on the premises.
 At a wooden table, in the company of friends, savor a creative lunchtime salad.
-STROLL IN FASHION Welcome to 35 MALVERN EST. 1889 200 Enter the historic Malvern Inn where this former site of a post office, guesthouse and long-standing flap over a liquor license is now 12 West Boutiques.
-Find fun, casual clothing in addition to must-have trinkets.
+STROLL IN FASHION Welcome to MALVERN EST. 1889 Enter the historic Malvern Inn where this former site of a post office, guesthouse and long-standing flap over a liquor license is now 12 West Boutiques.
+Find fun, casual must-have trinkets.
 For a shopping spree fit for a queen, let a personal shopper at Posh Collections connect you with a designer label.
 Or take home a new handbag or necklace from Louella's.

-Get pampered at Grazia Skin Care Studio & Spa, where you can choose from an array of customized experiences.
-Try an airbrush tanning session to enhance your summer tan.
-Or lash extensions.
-Maybe an anti-aging facial or a deep tissue massage to help you look and feel great as you stroll.
-THE QUEEN'S SUPPER Ready for a regal repast after your stroll?
-In addition to comfort foods at Julie Anne's Place, pub grub and beer at the Flying Pig Saloon, delectables at the Malvern Buttery and pizza at Malvern Pizza and Beer-found easily by the giant mural on the side of the
+Get pampered at Grazia Skin Care Studio & Spa, where you can choose from airbrush tanning session to enhance your an anti-aging facial or a deep tissue massage to help you look and feel great as you stroll.
+THE QUEEN'S SUPPER In addition to comfort foods at Julie Anne's Place, pub grub and beer at the Flying Pig Saloon, delectables at the Malvern Buttery and pizza at Malvern Pizza and Beer-found easily by the giant mural on the side of the